Back to The Ultimate Guide to Sims 4 CC Hair: Alpha, Maxis Match & Everything You Need (2026)hair

 EA patches The Sims 4 regularly, and patches occasionally break CC.
 This is more common with script mods than with hair CC (which is mesh and texture data rather than executable code), but it does happen — particularly when EA makes significant changes to the CAS system or to the way custom item thumbnails are generated.

-Diva Hair by aharris00britney
+Vixen Hair by aharris00britney

-Diva Hair by aharris00britney
+Vixen Hair by aharris00britney

 View Mod →